Introduction / History

 What Are Their Lives Like?

-With the Bhoyar, marriage in the same family group is not allowed and marriage with first cousins is also not permitted.
-Girls get married very young.
-Marriages usually take place in the month of Baisakh.
-Widows can marry again but they are expected to marry a widower rather than a single person.
+Marriage is only within the same family group; they don't even allow for first cousins to marry.
+Boyar girls get married very young.
+Widows can marry again, but they are expected to marry a widower rather than a single person.

-Pray that the Bhoyar instead of being religious will look to have a relationship with Jesus Christ.
+* Pray that instead of being "religious" the Bhoyar will desire a relationship with Jesus Christ.